KentStateWeb/rwd/class/assignments/project-summary.md

 ## Project Schedule

 You and your boss have worked together to develop a brief project schedule - based on her previous experience.
-She knows this may need to be adjusted, but it's a good starting point.
+He or she knows this may need to be adjusted, but it's a good starting point.

 ### 1: Kickoff Meeting and Research